HelenLangers/Javascript30/02-JS-CSS-Clock/README.md

 ## Learning Notes
 ### Transform-origin CSS attribute
-Without setting this attribute, an element will transform around the center of itself.
-If you set it to 100%, it'll transform around the end of itself, like the hands of a clock do
+Without setting this attribute, an element will transform around the center of itself (50%).
+If you set it to 100%, it'll transform around the end of the x-axis, like the hands of a clock do
 ```css
 .hand{
     width: 50%;